-President Donald Trump announced Jan.
-20 that his administration plans to impose a 25% tariff on Mexico and Canada.
-This tariff would take effect Feb.
+U.S. President Donald Trump announced on Jan.
+20 that he plans to impose a 25% tariff on Mexican and Canadian imports, which would take effect Feb.
 1.

-He also announced Jan.
-21 plans to impose tariffs on the European Union.
+On Jan.
+21, he announced plans to impose tariffs on the European Union.
 His administration is currently discussing a 10% punitive duty on Chinese imports.

 The tariffs he imposed on China during his first administration are still in effect, as President Joe Biden mostly left them untouched.